 Setup preparation

-Real-time data stream-capable EEG system
+Real-time-data-stream-capable EEG system

-Use a TMS compatible EEG/EMG amplifier that can handle the voltage spikes induced by the TMS pulse.
+Use a TMS-compatible EEG/EMG amplifier that can handle the voltage spikes induced by the TMS pulse.

 NOTE: The amplifier system needs to make a raw data stream available at a constant low latency (<5 ms) for subsequent processing by a real-time processor.
 In this experiment, a 24-bit 80-channel biosignal amplifier was used for EEG and EMG recordings.

-Configure the EEG/EMG amplifier system to low-pass filter (e.g., 0.16 Hz cut-off), and down-sample the biosignal data to 5 kHz from the sampling rate at the amplifier head stage.
+Configure the EEG/EMG amplifier system to low-pass filter (e.g., 0.16-Hz cut-off), and down-sample the biosignal data to 5 kHz from the sampling rate at the amplifier head stage.

 Ensure that the amplifier system sends data packets containing the relevant channels via a real-time user datagram protocol (UDP) to the real-time processor at regular constant intervals ≤1 ms. Use a high sampling frequency (e.g., 5 kHz) to capture the EMG responses and to minimize filter delay of the EEG data.

-EEG-compatible TMS stimulator
+EEG-compatible TMS device

 Use a TMS device that can be triggered externally with a fixed and minimal delay and which minimizes artifacts in the simultaneous EEG recording (e.g., line noise in the EEG through the TMS coil cable, recharging artifacts after the pulse).